Vinita1527/MEDICINE-PREDICTOR/README.md

-# MedIMENTOR
+# MEDIMENTOR

 ## Project Overview
-MedIMENTOR is a web-based medicine prediction system designed to assist users in identifying suitable medications based on their symptoms and medical history.
+MEDIMENTOR is a web-based medicine prediction system designed to assist users in identifying suitable medications based on their symptoms and medical history.
 The system leverages a decision tree classifier machine learning model to provide personalized medication predictions.

 ## Key Features
 - **User-Friendly Interface:** Easily input symptoms and medical history through an intuitive web interface.